Lauren Worsham

 Lauren Tolbert Worsham (born April 4, 1982) is an American actress and singer known for her work in the opera and musical theatre.
 She received a Tony Award nomination for Best Featured Actress in a Musical for her role in A Gentleman's Guide to Love and Murder.
 She is also known for being the lead singer of the band Sky-Pony, which has released two albums with original songs titled "Say You Love Me Like You Mean It" and "Raptured Live".

 Early life and education

 Worsham is the daughter of Belinda (née Petty) and Dennis Worsham, who works in real estate.
-She was raised in Austin, Texas, United States, and graduated from Yale University with a degree in Spanish.
+She was raised in Austin, Texas, United States, where she attended Westlake High School.
+She graduated from Yale University with a degree in Spanish.
 While at Yale, she was involved with theatre and music, and performed with the acapella group, Shades.
 During a summer at Yale she traveled to Scotland to perform theatre at the Edinburgh Fringe Festival.
 She has a brother, Parker Ainsworth, who is also a musician.